Good Passwords

 • Do not reuse it anywhere! - one per system/service/device

-• We like complexity 8hxZvi5XxJrqrAX3KEFAQKsVq which is great in a password vault, but if you don't have a vault, use a string of words that mean something to you like the above.
+• We like complexity 8hxZvi5XxJrqrAX3KEFAQKsVq, which is great in a password vault, but if you don't have one, use a string of words that mean something to you, like the above.

 • DO NOT WRITE THEM DOWN